5 min read

 Willow.png

-Code review moves faster when your dictation tool actually knows your codebase.
-Willow learns your technical vocabulary, adapts to your review style, and gets more accurate with every session.
-The more you use it, the fewer corrections you make.
+Code review moves faster when your dictation tool knows your codebase.
+Willow Voice adapts to your technical vocabulary, gets more accurate with every session, and keeps your custom dictionary consistent whether you switch between a Windows workstation, a MacBook, or your phone.

 Three things make it work for engineering teams: